 Here’s how to do that:

-- You would first make cash gifts to your spouse.
+- You would first make gifts of cash or property to your spouse.
 These gifts need to actually cause property to go from being your property (or joint property held by you and your spouse) to being your spouse’s separate property.
 So, it would really need to be the case that your spouse could take this property as her own if you were to be separated.

-- Next, your spouse could make investments with that cash.
-These investments shouldn’t be made in property that would produce US source income.
+- Next, your spouse could then hold the property or make investments with that cash.
+These investments shouldn’t be made in property that would produce income that would be subject to US tax.

-- Your spouse would not be subject to US tax on income realized while holding the investments or gain on the sale of the investments.
+- When your spouse realizes income from these investments (either currently or on sale), your spouse would not be subject to US tax on that income.
 Also, you wouldn’t be subject to US tax on such gain either-it’s your spouse’s income, so it doesn’t show up on your tax return.

 Another situation where it may make sense to forgo the election is where you and your spouse operate a business through a corporation that you both own.
 In such case, you’re treated as controlling the corporation for US tax purposes (even if you own only 1% of the corporation and your NRA spouse owns 99%), so you’re required to file an IRS Form 5471 and include a balance sheet and income statement for the corporation each year.